kestra-io/docs/docs/developer-guide/triggers/webhook.md

 type: "io.kestra.core.models.triggers.types.Webhook"
 ```

-> A Webbook trigger allows you to trigger a flow from a webhook url.
+> A Webbook trigger allows you to trigger a flow from a webhook URL.
-> The trigger will generate a key that must be used on url : `/api/v1/executions/webhook/{namespace}/[flowId]/{key}`.
+> The trigger will generate a key that must be used on the URL : `/api/v1/executions/webhook/{namespace}/[flowId]/{key}`.
-> Kestra accepts `GET`, `POST` & `PUT` requests on this url.
+> Kestra accepts `GET`, `POST` & `PUT` requests on this URL.
-> The whole body & headers will be available as a variable.
+> The whole body & headers will be available as a variables.

 ## Example
-> Add a trigger to the current flow
+> Add a trigger to the current flow:
 ```yaml
 triggers:
   - id: webhook
     type: io.kestra.core.models.triggers.types.Webhook
 ```
-> After the trigger is created, a key will be created that will be used in the webhook url.
-Now, you can launch the flow on the url `/api/v1/executions/webhook/{namespace}/[flowId]/4wjtkzwVGBM9yKnjm3yv8r`.
+> After the trigger is created, a key will be created that will be used in the webhook URL.
+Now, you can launch the flow on the URL `/api/v1/executions/webhook/{namespace}/[flowId]/4wjtkzwVGBM9yKnjm3yv8r`.

 ```yaml
 triggers: